 The world’s mega-successful entrepreneurs outsource their battle for focus and productivity to their executive teams, boards of investors and elite consultants and advisors who support them.

 These different stakeholders support the entrepreneur – buoying them up with powerful accountability – so that all the entrepreneur has to do is show up.
 “Being in the zone” just happens, like an appointment in their calendar.
 The mental space required to focus and perform is facilitated through the support of external accountability.

 Small business owners are now more empowered than ever by digital technology, but they are also more alone than ever.
 They operate in a vacuum of this kind of support, where no one is looking out for them.
 No one (besides themselves) is optimizing their focus.

-At Commit Action we pair each of our members up with a dedicated executive effectiveness aide.
-This person acts as a critical part of your team, even if it’s only a team of one!
+At Commit Action we pair each of our members up with a dedicated productivity improvement expert.
+This expert coach acts as a critical part of your team, even if it’s only a team of one!
 They’re part concierge for your project and to-do planning.
 An accountability coach.
 A personal trainer for your productivity.